nikitarevenco/nikitarevenco/shell.md

 - `ip link`: display state of network interfaces
 - `dmesg`: shows kernel messages
 - `lspci -k`: display information about each pci bus connected to the system
+- `journalctl -b -1 -e`: info about the last second before the previous shutdown

 ### How to install a package on an offline system